 He speaks English and Russian.

 After returning from abroad in 1992, he founded a residential development company EKOSPOL.
-He has been Chief Executive Officer and Chairman of the Board for 26 years.
+He has been Chief Executive Officer and Chairman of the Board since 1992.

-In 2015, he became director of the ZOO Tábor which was in danger of being closed and the animals sold or put down.
+In 2015, he became director of the ZOO Tabor which was in danger of being closed and the animals sold or put down.
 Because of his love for animals, he decided to save the ZOO and the animals.
-In June 2015, ZOO Tábor managed to reopen for the public and EKOSPOL became the general sponsor.
+In June 2015, ZOO Tabor managed to reopen for the public and EKOSPOL became the general sponsor.
 Evžen Korec is also a chairman of the Cane Corso club Czech Republic.

 Scientific and Research Activities